lemire/FastPFor/README.md

 # The FastPFOR C++ library : Fast integer compression
-by Daniel Lemire, Leonid Boytsov, Owen Kaser, Maxime Caron, Louis Dionne
+by Daniel Lemire, Leonid Boytsov, Owen Kaser, Maxime Caron, Louis Dionne, Michel Lemay

 ## What is this?